eden-brekke/Code-201-Reading-Notes/README.md

 Monterey Jack <em>The Third</em> <br>
 ![Jack](268024169_1358846637886415_6077591389068869970_n.jpg) <br>

-Here I'll outline the reading notes I've taken for Code 201 Code Fellows Course

-Each chapter is outlined in a separate file.

 ### Cheat Sheet
   Here I outline some useful syntax, tips and tricks and previous reading notes.